Payment System for a Coworking Space

 Speaking about coworking niche, undoubtedly e-payment is the way to go.
 After finding a suitable meeting room, the user pays for booking it online.
 This will save you a lot of time and automate the revenue.
 You don't need to take any extra effort to accept the payment.
 With coworking payment system money will be immediately transferred to your bank account.

 This completely solves the issue when users book their workstation and never show up.

 Besides, a coworking payment system will help you earn more.
-When residents run out of meeting room credits they can choose another payment method (such as Charge Card for teams to book now and pay later) and pay by card.
+When residents run out of meeting room credits they can choose another payment method (such as Company Bill for teams to book now and pay later) and pay by card.
 There is no need to bother a community manager or team leader.

 The online payment system can be used for booking a hot desk or fixed desk as well.